-The Pre-Feasibility Study into the Augmentation of Water Supply to the Central Area of Namibia and to the Cuvelai area is a strategic national project which aims to examine the nominally feasible options for securing the long term, up to 2050, water supply to the Central Area of Namibia (CAN) and the Cuvelai area of Namibia where existing sources might become inadequate in the near future.
-This study was initiated by Namibia’s Ministry of Agriculture, Water and Forestry (MAWF), and includes the involvement of the Namibia Water Corporation (NamWater) and the City of Windhoek as major stakeholders.
+The Pre-Feasibility Study into the Augmentation of Water Supply to the Central Area of Namibia and to the Cuvelai area was a strategic national project which aimed to examine the nominally feasible options for securing the long term, up to 2050, water supply to the Central Area of Namibia (CAN) and the Cuvelai area of Namibia where existing sources might become inadequate in the near future.
+This study was initiated by Namibia’s then-Ministry of Agriculture, Water and Forestry (MAWF), and includes the involvement of the Namibia Water Corporation (NamWater) and the City of Windhoek as major stakeholders.

 Phase 2 (2014 – 2015):